seesleestak/bumper-plate-web-script/README.md

 npm i && npm start
 ```

-The script will check the webpage for stock changes every 10 minutes.
-If anything comes back into stock, the your Telegram bot will message you.
+The script will check the webpages for stock changes.
+If anything comes back into stock, the Telegram bot will message you.